|(1) Reading/Vocabulary Development. Students understand new vocabulary and use it when reading and writing. Students are expected to:

 (B) analyze textual context (within a sentence and in larger sections of text) to distinguish between the denotative and connotative meanings of words;

-(D) describe the origins and meanings of foreign words or phrases used frequently in written English (e.g., caveat emptor, carte blanche, tete a tete, pas de deux, bon appetit, quid pro quo); and
+(D) show the relationship between the origins and meaning of foreign words or phrases used frequently in written English and historical events or developments (e.g., glasnost, avant-garde, coup d'état); and

 (E) use a dictionary, a glossary, or a thesaurus (printed or electronic) to determine or confirm the meanings of words and phrases, including their connotations and denotations, and their etymology.